-49.4 PMIM Overview
+49.4 PMIR Overview

 49.4.1 Concepts

-Not applicable.
+Patient Identity is all information identifying the patient, such as identifier, name, phone, gender, birth date, address, marital status, photo, others to contact, preference for language, general practitioner, and links to other instances of identities.

+Patient Master Identity is the patient identity that is considered dominant for a patient within a domain.
+An authority manages the patient master identity among many participants in the domain.
+The patient master identity is harmonized using business rules appropriate to the setting. (a.k.a., Golden Patient)

+Merging of patient identities is where two patient identities, in the same patient identity domain, are found to refer to the same patient identity and one becomes the surviving patient identity.

 49.4.2 Use Cases

-49.4.2.1 Use Case #1: Create Patient
+49.4.2.1 Use Case #1: Lookup Patient Identity

+A client needs to lookup a patient master identity.

+49.4.2.1.1 Lookup Patient Identity Use Case Description

+When a patient master identity is needed, a client uses PIXm or PDQm query, then a patient master identity will be returned.

+49.4.2.2 Use Case #2: Create Patient Identity

 A new client record is created in a demographic database.

-49.4.2.1.1 Create Patient Use Case Description
+49.4.2.2.1 Create Patient Identity Use Case Description

-Following a healthy pregnancy, Mosa gives birth in a care facility to her new baby: Joshua.
+Following a healthy pregnancy, Mosa gives birth to her new baby Joshua.
 Information is captured about Joshua and about the relationship between him and his parents in the care facility’s electronic medical records (EMR) system.
-Leveraging the information in the EMR, a new demographic record is created for baby Joshua in the Ministry of Health’s (MOH) national Client Registry.
+Leveraging the information in the EMR, a new patient master identity record is created for baby Joshua in the Ministry of Health’s (MOH) national client registry (CR).

-Joshua’s demographic record in the Client Registry establishes his unique identity across the care delivery network operated under the auspices of the MOH.
-Joshua’s data is also securely shared with the Civil Registration and Vital Statistics (CRVS) database maintained by the Ministry of Home Affairs in the country where Joshua was born.
-This CRVS data is used to generate a birth certificate for Joshua.
+Joshua’s patient master identity in the client registry establishes his unique identity across the care delivery network operated under the auspices of the MOH.
+Joshua’s data are also securely shared with the Civil Registration and Vital Statistics (CRVS) database maintained by the Ministry of Home Affairs in the country where Joshua was born.
+These data are used to generate a birth certificate for Joshua.

 Some days after Mosa and Joshua return home from the care facility, Joshua’s health card and his birth certificate are delivered.
-Joshua now has his unique identifier for health purposes and his birth certificate, which affords him a legal status in his country.
+Joshua now has his unique master identifier for health purposes and his birth certificate, which affords him a legal status in his country.

-The EMR acts as a Patient Identity Source.
+In figure 49.4.2.2.2-1 below: The EMR acts as a Patient Identity Source.
 The CR acts as the Patient Identity Manager.
 The CRVS acts as a Patient Identity Consumer.

-49.4.2.1.2 Create Patient Process Flow
+49.4.2.2.2 Create Patient Identity Process Flow

-Figure 49.4.2.1.2-1: Process Flow for the Create Patient Use Case
+Figure 49.4.2.2.2-1: Process Flow for the Create Patient Identity Use Case

 @startuml